R-equivalence on group schemes

-As a corollary, we conclude that if $\gG$ is a $B$-torus or a simply connected semisimple $B$-group of $B$-rank $\ge 1$, then $\gG$ is retract rational over $B$ if and only if $\gG_K$ is retract rational over $K$ (Proposition~\ref{prop_retract_torus} and Theorem~\ref{thm_vanish}).
+As a corollary, we conclude that if $\gG$ is a $B$-torus (necessarily isotrivial \cite[X.5.16]{SGA3}) or a simply connected semisimple $B$-group of $B$-rank $\ge 2$, then $\gG(C)/R=1$ for each semilocal $B$--ring $C$ if and only if $\gG_K$ is retract rational over $K$ (Proposition~\ref{prop_retract_torus} and Theorem~\ref{thm_vanish}).
 In particular, if $X$ is a connected smooth scheme over a field $k$, and $\gG$ is a reductive $X$-group scheme belonging to one of the two classes mentioned above, then $\gG$ being retract rational at the generic point of $X$ implies that all fibers $\gG_x$, $x\in X$, are retract rational.
 This is reminiscent of the recent results on the rationality of fibers of smooth proper schemes over smooth curves~\cite{KoTsch,NiSh}.

 The assumption that $B$ is equicharacteristic arises from the fact that we use a geometric construction developped by I. Panin for the proof of the Serre--Grothendieck conjecture for equicharacteristic semilocal regular rings~\cite[Theorem 2.5]{Pa} (see also~\cite{PaStV,FP}).
 Recently, K. \v{C}esnavi\v{c}ius partially generalized this construction to semilocal regular rings which are essentially smooth over a discrete valuation ring and proved the Serre--Grothendieck conjecture for quasi-split reductive groups over such rings in the unramified case~\cite{Ces-GS}.
 We expect that in the future this approach will yield a similar extension of our results.